Ah, the endomorph.

 Just saying the word makes me think of a jelly filled Krispy Kreme donut.
 It brings to mind that fat kid in grade school who was always picked last for everything and whose mother had to buy husky Levi's jeans because the straight legged ones just didn't fit.

-If you're grumbling right now thinking that I'm speaking directly to you, good.
-I am.
+If you're grumbling right now thinking that I'm speaking directly to you, I am.

-I decided to write this guide not because I am overweight or an endomorph even, but rather because many of you are.
+I decided to write this guide not because I’m overweight or an endomorph even, but rather because many of you are.
+And as a coach of 23 years, I’ve seen my share of men and women struggling.
 For an endomorph, diet and exercise are extremely important and must be approached from a different perspective than for other body types.

-One thing to note is that this article is not for fat people in general or those who got that way by a living a shitty lifestyle.
-This is for people who are genetically predisposed to many of the traits of an endomorph.
+One thing to note is that this article is not for all overweight people or those who got that way by a living a sedentary lifestyle.
+This is for people who are genetically predisposed to many of the traits of an endomorph and are trying to improve themselves.

 If you're not entirely sure of what body type you are classified as, take this free quiz.